sublimelsp/LSP/docs/index.md

 ## Language Specific Setup

-For any of these components it is important that Sublime Text can find the language server executable through the path, especially when using virtual environments.
+Install and verify Sublime Text can find the language server executable through the PATH, especially when using virtual environments with your interpreter.

+Run "LSP: Enable Language Server" from Sublime's Command Palette to allow LSP to start a server when a document with a certain syntax is opened/activated.

 LSP registers a server's supported trigger characters with Sublime Text.
 If completion on `.` or `->`, is not working, you may need to add the listed `auto_complete_triggers` to your User or Syntax-specific settings.